Virtual network traffic routing

 - Force all outbound traffic from the subnet, except to Azure Storage and within the subnet, to flow through a network virtual appliance, for inspection and logging.

-- Do not inspect traffic between private IP addresses within the subnet; allow traffic to flow directly between all resources.
+- Don't inspect traffic between private IP addresses within the subnet; allow traffic to flow directly between all resources.

 - Drop any outbound traffic destined for the other virtual network.